 Master of Science in Emergency Management (ERM)

-The Master of Science in Emergency Management degree program promotes stronger and more resilient communities by helping prepare you to engage in the effective management of hazards and crises.
+The Master of Science in Emergency Management degree program promotes stronger and more resilient communities by preparing you to engage in the effective management of hazards and crises.

-This hybrid program will be offered at the Brevard College campus and online.
-It will build on the strengths of Brevard College’s largest, thriving undergraduate major in Criminal Justice and the College’s strong foundation in experiential learning in the liberal arts to prepare graduates who both avert and address human and natural disasters and emergencies efficaciously.
+This program is offered online.
+It builds on the strengths of Brevard College’s largest, thriving undergraduate major in Criminal Justice and the College’s strong foundation in experiential learning in the liberal arts.
+The program prepares graduates to both avert and address human and natural disasters and emergencies efficaciously.

-- You'll combine intensive, on-campus coursework with online coursework and will master experiential, hands-on applications.
+You'll combine intensive, on-campus coursework with online coursework to master experiential, hands-on applications.

-- You'll complete FEMA certifications, with online coursework that integrates in-depth study of professional theory, ethics, skills and practice to prepare graduates for professional work involving the issues, techniques, technologies, laws, policies, planning, and protocols of emergency management.
+You'll complete FEMA certifications, with online coursework that integrates an in-depth study of professional theory, ethics, skills, and practice to prepare graduates for professional work involving the issues, techniques, technologies, laws, policies, planning, and protocols of emergency management.

 Students seeking the Master of Science degree in Emergency Management must complete the following: